Beginners Swimming Lesson 2

 Teaching Points

-✔︎ Lifting feet of ground
+✔︎ Lifting feet off the ground

-- Keep head up looking forward
+• Keep your head up and eyes looking forward

 Teaching Points